-Clothing, curtains and drapes are best stored on hangers.
-If the items cannot be hung, they should be carefully folded and stored in cedar chests, dresser drawers or cardboard cartons along with bedding and linens.
+Clothes, curtains, and drapes are best stored on hangers.
+If the items cannot be hung, they should be carefully folded and stored in cedar chests, dresser drawers, or cardboard cartons along with bedding and linens.

 Dishes and glassware

-Wrap large lamps and place them in boxes and pack delicate lampshades separately.
-Do not use newspaper to wrap lampshades or any other goods that may be damaged by ink stains.
+Wrap large lamps and place them in boxes and pack delicate lamp shades separately.
+Do not use newspapers to wrap lamp shades or any other goods that may be damaged by ink stains.

 Store these items on edge, not flat.